What’s the best 300 blackout scope? I didn’t know.

 The Vortex Optics Crossfire II 4-16×50 is built like a $1000 dollar scope.

-With crystal clear lens, adjustable objective (AO) for parallax-free views and an unbelievable 3.4-inches of eye relief, this scope is designed for range.
+With crystal clear lens, adjustable objective (AO) for parallax-free views and an unbelievable 3.4-inches of eye relief, this scope is designed for long range (and the .22-250 Remington Caliber).

 The only minor drawbacks is the weight (23.6-oz.) which for a 50mm objective lens and top tier scope features is expected.